New warrant reveals dolly, gardening tools seized from home where Gwinnett teen vanished months ago

 Now, a June warrant and an affidavit reveal that her father, Kwabena Amun has been uncooperative and has a history of allegations of abusing his children, according to police.

-Channel 2′s Tom Jones has obtained the warrant, which indicates detectives seized a dolly, gardening tools, pairs of shoes and Kwabena Amun’s Genesis SUV.
+The warrant indicates detectives seized a dolly, gardening tools, pairs of shoes and Kwabena Amun’s Genesis car.
 They also want to use Blue Star technology to look for dried or cleaned-up blood.

 The warrant also reveals that as Asata ran from her home back in February, the video shows her father yelling after her: “So are you just going to run like a coward?”